mvestola/helsinki-testbed2-android/DEVELOPMENT.md

 * Both English and Finnish languages (change language from the Emulator's "Custom locale")
 * Default settings (remove the app and reset all saved settings)
+* Try out with large screen device such as tablet

 Checklist for publishing a new release
 -------